 Therefore the second car will use 200 litres more fuel per year (900-700=200).
 With fuel at, say $2.50/litre, the second car will cost you $500 more per year.
 If you assume that you might keep this car for three years it will cost you $1500 more than car one (3x$500=$1500).
 That means that car one could be priced $1500 more than car two yet over time they will both cost approximately the same (not taking into consideration any interest costs on the extra money taken to purchase it in the first place).

 Use our fuel economy calculator to make it easier.

 It’s not a good idea to get too far into debt.
 You want to strike a balance between getting a car that is safe and reliable that won’t need constantly fixing, and not burdening yourself with finance payments.
 If at all possible, borrow from somewhere other than a finance company so you can avoid paying the enormous interest rates.
 Work out your total budget and fix that as a walk-away price.
 I.e. you will walk away from any deal that doesn’t come in less than your maximum price, however good it looks.

 Also remember to negotiate on the price of the vehicle.
 Some people are more negotiable than others.

 What is your car for?

 Consider what you’ll actually use your car for.
-If you play drums then you’ll probably want a car that can transport them.
+If you play the drums then you’ll probably want a car that can transport them.
 If you carry valuable equipment then you should make sure you get something that’s got an alarm and somewhere to hide the gear.
 Like surfing?
-You’ll need either a station wagon or something with a roof rack, and possibly something with four-wheel drive.
+You’ll need either a station wagon, campervan or something with a roof rack, and possibly something with four-wheel drive.